mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Lights turn red on PE way for a few seconds when no other traffic/ pedestrians are present., 20th May :- [7596361](https://www.fixmystreet.com/report/7596361)
 - Lights turning red when there is no need, 20th May :- [7596334](https://www.fixmystreet.com/report/7596334)
 - Bollard damaged and fallen, 20th May :- [7596263](https://www.fixmystreet.com/report/7596263)
 - Excessively long grass and weeds,, 20th May :- [7595888](https://www.fixmystreet.com/report/7595888)